marshallm94/Book_Notes/Observation_and_Experiment_an_Introduction_to_Causal_Inference.md

   beauty of randomization and there is no way to get around the infinite regress with observational studies).

+* Quote (page 105): "The absence of an obvious reason to think that two groups are different falls well short of a compelling reason to think they are the same."

+* Quote (page 107): "Can an observational study be more than reasonably compelling?
+Arguably, it has happened once or twice, but reasonably compelling studies are rare to begin with."

+* Quote (page 134): "The mere existence of consensus is not a useful guide.
+We should ask, Does a consensus have its origins and its ground in a rational and comprehensive appraisal of the evidence?
+Has the available evidence been open to vigorous challeng, and has it met each challenge?
+If a consensus has these origins, then the existence of consensus is of little consequence beyond it's important origins"
+  * Objective Reality is the ultimate Truth.
+The prevalence of an opinion (a "consensus") not based on objective reality, no matter how widely held, has absolutely zero bearing on its Truthfulness.

 ## Chapter Insights

 ### 1